WhySooooFurious/The-Mac-Repo/README.md

 - **Method & Source:** Refer to # Game Settings
 - **Notes:** Anything that may be of interest or important
 ```
+- Please copy this and replace the info.
+Don't remove all the asterisks as they are useful in formatting to us

   ## Game Settings